ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 ## Connections Plando

-This is currently only supported by Minecraft and A Link to the Past.
+This is currently only supported by Minecraft, A Link to the Past, and Ocarina of Time.
 As the way that these games interact with their connections is different, I will only explain the basics here, while more specifics for A Link to the Past connection plando can be found in its plando guide.